 Some are in good repair, others deteriorating as the practicalities of estate finances make it impossible to maintain them all concurrently.

 We are very mindful of the part that these structures play in the story of the making of the Peak District landscape and are keen to develop an approach that will ensure the survival and adaptive re-use of the most important whilst maintaining as many as we can in some form in the landscape.

-The field barns have recently been subject to a specific study, Chatsworth Estate Traditional Farm Buildings, Outfarms and Field Barns Survey, commissioned by the estate from Jeremy Lake Heritage and Heritage Landscape Management with financial support and advice from Natural England.
-The findings of the study are expected during 2023 and will be used to inform the Whole Estate Plan as they emerge.
+The field barns have recently been subject to a specific study, Chatsworth Estate Traditional Farm Buildings, Outfarms and Field Barns Survey, commissioned by the estate from Jeremy Lake Heritage and Historic Landscape Management with financial support and advice from Natural England.
+The study provides an exceptional record and assessment of the incidence, condition and potential offered by the structures.
+Whilst some are recognised as best left to nature, many are found worthy of being pro-actively maintained for future generations to enjoy and experience the contribution they make to landscape and cultural heritage and several as having potential for sensitive alternative re-use.